Advanced Human Resources for Public Works Certificate

 - Administering the public works contract

 Certificate classes meet at Hamline's Minneapolis location.
-All students must complete forty-eight hours of training in four monthly sessions.
+All students must complete 48 hours of training in four monthly sessions.
 Students who complete the Advanced Human Resources for Public Works Certificate coursework will receive a certificate from the Hamline School of Business Public Administration program and 4 Continuing Studies credits.
-Cost for the program is $1,450.
+Cost for the program is $1,600.